 - Mailchimp – It’s important for users to be able to capture their website visitors and engage with them to create long-lasting relationships, and this is when Mailchimp’s widget comes in handy.
 This is amazing to collect the email IDs of website visitors and allows business owners to communicate seamlessly with their stakeholders.

-Now, let’s understand that there are tons of website extensions, web developers, and options to build your website, but it’s important to have answers to the following questions before one gets into the zone of developing websites –
+Now, let’s understand that there are tons of website extensions, web3 developers, and options to build your wordpress websites, but it’s important to have answers to the following questions before one gets into the zone of developing websites –

 - What purpose does my website serve?
 What are your business goals? – Eg. you might want to start an Ecommerce website.